omirea/splitty-money-app/docs/meetings/Week 4/week-04-notes.md

 >- We need to add functionality for splitting expenses between participants.
 >- Will be worked on by Noortje and Oana.
 - Finishing Database: Last steps?
 (3 min)
 >- Participants database has been started, Oana will finish it.
-THe remainder of the database will be worked on by Aayush, Noe and Filip.
+THe remainder of the database will be worked on by Aayush, Noe, Ege and Filip.
 - Functionality: What to implement this week?
 (1 min)
 - Functionality: What can we implement at this point?
 (2 min)
 - Functionalty: Who?, What?, When?
 (2 min)